getlago/lago-docs/docs/guide/09_events/ingesting_events.md

 If you do not have an existing id for a transaction, you can create a unique one by concatenating the `code` of the Billable metric and the `timestamp` of the event *(example: `api_searches_2022-04-01T03:49:23Z`).
 :::

-### 2. The `customer_id`
+### 2. The `external_customer_id`
-The `customer_id` specifies which one of your customers is triggering the event associated with your billing.
+The `external_customer_id` specifies which one of your customers is triggering the event associated with your billing.
 For now **a customer can only have one ID** and we don't manage aliases, parents and child IDs (for instance, billing subsidiaries).
-By receiving an event, if a `customer_id` is new to Lago, it will be created in the Customers list.
+By receiving an event, if an `external_customer_id` is new to Lago, it will be created in the Customers list.

 ### 3. The event `code`
 The event `code` represents the unique code of the Billable metric you want to start ingest measurements on.